Art and Apologetics

 One of the most fascinating things about Quinn’s self-portraits is that he continues to make a new one every 5 years and gives it the same title.
 That he continues to call the heads “Self” evidences the sameness of self over time, which is a phenomenon Christian apologists point to as evidence for the human soul.
 If Quinn’s self was wholly contained in his blood from 1991, then how would different pints of blood drawn every 5 years continue to *be* that same self?
 If Quinn’s view was correct and the self truly was contained in the blood, then he would have a new self every time his blood replenished!
 But he’s the same Marc Quinn now that he was when he first created “Self, 1991”.
 And he will continue to remain Marc Quinn from year to year, despite the production of new blood cells.
 The unifying principle of Quinn’s self (the soul) is not identical to the blood.

 Christians, of all people, should be the ones proclaiming the truth about the human person.
 Author and theologian, Anthony A. Hoekema, describes a human person as a psychosomatic unity.
 Humans are not pieces and parts but whole persons created in God’s image (Gen. 1:27).
 We are embodied souls with roughly 10 pints of blood running through our physical veins, but the “self” transcends the blood.
-Thankfully, the implication of Quinn’s title for the human person is inaccurate and even if a museum gallery had a power outage and “Self” thawed out and ran red all over the gallery floor, Marc Quinn, himself, could simply fill another mold and stick it in the freezer.
+Thankfully, the implication of Quinn’s title for the human person is inaccurate and even if a museum gallery had a power outage and “Self” thawed and ran red all over the gallery floor, Marc Quinn, himself, could simply fill another mold and stick it in the freezer.